Spiritual Formation Information for the Truett Community

 - Q: What is a covenant group mentor?
 Who serves as a covenant group mentor?

 A: A covenant group mentor is a person appointed by the Spiritual Formation Office to lead and guide covenant groups.
-They serve as a member of our faculty.
 Our mentors are Truett graduates, upper-level Truett students, area ministers, Baylor staff, and others who are spiritually mature Christian leaders who seek to help your group grow in Christ.

 - Q: What is the covenant group placement process?